ADBond/bga-calypso/README.md

 * access old scoring tables
 * ~~relative placements to current player~~
 * some of the css classes are names ridiculously.
 Once things are stable fix that.
   * on that note also align on wontricks/cardswon etc - good to get it sorted earlier (!).
-Use Culbertson terminology??
+  * Use Culbertson terminology - she ways 'trick pile' which I think works quite nicely
+  * on similar note, revoke flags/indicators -> renounce indicators is a nicer terminology

 ## TODO list